 Not surprisingly, Golant is very popular with those who enjoy water-based activities whether it be kayaking, sailing, fishing or just pottering around on the boat and enjoying trips to nearby Lostwithiel, Lerryn, Penmarlam and Fowey.
 The Fowey River Canoe Club can be found on the riverside – it produces paddlers who compete at a national level.
 Next to it is the Castledore Rowing Club.

-And opposite you will find the award-winning Encounter Cornwall
+And opposite you will find the award-winning Paddle Cornwall River Encounters.

 where you can have guided tours along the river to take in the array of birds and you may even spot the local seal.